 Project Development Workshop Awards provide funds for a CHASS faculty member to host scholars or subject matter experts for an open discussion of the faculty member’s book manuscript, film, play or substantial creative project with the aim of moving it towards completion and submission (to a press, film festival, theatre, gallery show etc.) Funds may be used for workshop refreshments, travel (air/ground transport, lodging) and/or modest honoraria.

 Special consideration will be given to projects that have potential to impact tenure and/or promotion.
 Applicants should identify a first and second choice for the quarter in which they hope to host a workshop and should clearly identify how the workshop fits within their completion and submission timeline.

 In addition to the $500 award, the Center will match up to an additional $250 of committed co-sponsorships to the workshops.
 Cosponsorships may be pursued before or after application but must be confirmed before the workshop planning begins.

 Final awards are based on available funding.
-Administrative and event support is provided by the Center for Ideas and Society.
-Where possible, projects should make use of the Center’s facilities in College Building South.
+Administrative and event support may be provided by the Center for Ideas and Society or home departments, depending on staffing capacity.